Dattapur Dhamangaon: Transport

 Dhamangaon Railway Station (station code: DMN) is a significant station located in Amravati district, Maharashtra, India.
 It falls under the Nagpur Division of the Central Railway zone of Indian Railways.
 The station serves as a halt for numerous trains, facilitating connectivity to various major cities across India.

 As of the latest available information, approximately 38 trains halt at Dhamangaon Railway Station.
 These trains connect Dhamangaon to several key cities, including:

 Nagpur: Regular services link Dhamangaon to Nagpur, enhancing regional connectivity.

 Pune: Trains such as the NGP PUNE SF EXP (12136) provide direct routes to Pune.

 Mumbai: Services like the VIDARBHA EXPRESS (12105) connect passengers to Mumbai.

 Howrah (Kolkata): The HWH CSMT MAIL (12810) offers connectivity to Howrah.

 Chennai: The NAVAJIVAN SF EXP (12656) facilitates travel to Chennai.

 Ahmedabad: Trains such as the ADI HWH EXP (12833) connect to Ahmedabad.

+Jaipur: BGKT SF Express (20625) connect to Jaipur.

 Shalimar (Kolkata): The SHM LTT EXPRESS (18030) provides a route to Shalimar.

 Amravati: Local trains ensure frequent connectivity to Amravati.

 These connections make Dhamangaon Railway Station a pivotal hub, linking passengers to various parts of the country.